epfl-ada/ada-2024-project-ecureuilscosmiques24/README.md

 ## Additional datasets

-For this project we mainly used the [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/), which contains 42,306 movie plot summaries, sourced from Wikipedia.
-It also provides metadata for each movie such as title, release years, box office revenue, etc. The dataset also includes characters' characteristics and actors' labels such as gender, age, ethnicity, etc.
+- The [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/) is a dataset focused on movies and character analysis.
+It includes 42,306 movie plot summaries sourced from Wikipedia.
+It also provides metadata for each movie: box office revenue, genre, release date, runtime, and language.
+The dataset also includes characters' characteristics, and actors' labels such as gender, estimated age at the time of the movie's release, actor date of birth, actor name, and more.

-In parallel, we also used the [names-dataset](https://github.com/philipperemy/name-dataset) Python library to reconstruct missing genres, as well as demographic data ([Our World in Data Population & Demography Explorer](https://ourworldindata.org/explorers/population-and-demography)) to analyze country-level representation in films.
-We also scaled the box office according to the value of the dollars at the year of interest based on the [Consumers Price Index](https://fred.stlouisfed.org/series/CPIAUCNS#0).
+- name-dataset: To address missing gender information, we use the names-dataset Python library, sourced from a GitHub repository ([here](https://github.com/philipperemy/name-dataset)).
+Based on a Facebook leak, it provides likely gender classifications for first names, helping us infer actors' genders as male or female.
+Install it via: pip install names-dataset.

+- To analyze country-level gender representation in films, we use demographic data from the [Our World in Data Population & Demography Explorer](https://ourworldindata.org/explorers/population-and-demography).
+This dataset provides the male and female population for selected countries from 1950 to 2023, enabling us to compare movie industry gender representation with actual demographic distributions.

+- We used the CPI.csv dataset, as the price of the box office needed to be rescaled according to the value of the dollar at the year of interest.
+It is sourced from [Consumer Price Index for All Urban Consumers: All Items in U.S. City Average (CPIAUCNS) - FRED - St. Louis Fed](https://fred.stlouisfed.org/series/CPIAUCNS#0), which sources data from the US Bureau of Labor Statistics.
+This dataset contains the Consumer Price Index for the years between 1913 and 2024, adjusted to 1982-1984 as the base years.

-A dataset associating the country with its code (FRA for France, etc) is used for the interactive plot of the map of the world.
-It can be found on this [github](https://github.com/johan/world.geo.json/tree/master).
+- A dataset associating the country with its code (FRA for France, etc.) is used for the interactive plot of the map of the world.
+It can be found on this [repository](https://github.com/johan/world.geo.json/tree/master).